Islandora/documentation/docs/user-documentation/resource-nodes.md

 For any node, its **Children** tab can be used to see all its members.
-You can also perform Actions in bulk on members using the checkboxes and the Actions dropdown as well as clicking on the **Re-order Children** tab to adjust the order in which they display.
+You can also perform Actions in bulk on members using the checkboxes and the Actions dropdown as well as clicking on the **Reorder Children** tab to adjust the order in which they display.

 ![Members tab](../assets/paged_content_reorder_children_button.png)